 If you love animation and spiritism, this is one movie you should watch.
-It tells the story of a young girl fighting for survival in the spirits’ world after seeing her parents turned into hapless pigs.
+It tells the story of a young girl fighting for survival in the spirits’ world after seeing her parents become hapless pigs.

-While the film’s narrative may appear unsettling to some, it is one of the best fables ever to come out of the rising sun’s land, winning the Best Animation for the 2001 Academic Awards.
+While the film’s narrative may appear unsettling to some, it is one of the best fables ever to come out of the rising sun’s land.
+It won the Best Animation for the 2001 Academic Awards.

 This movie for learning Japanese is exceptional because of its many simple vocabularies and illustrative pattern of speech.

-The dialogues are useful to improve pronunciation, intonation, and vernacular tongue.
+The dialogues are helpful to improve pronunciation, intonation, and vernacular tongue.